-Myth 1: You can’t use soap in cast-iron pan.
+Myth 1: You can’t use soap to clean a cast-iron pan.

 Myth 2: You can soak a cast-iron pan that has caked-on food.

-More damaging to a cast-iron pan than any amount of soap you use is having water soak in it for a long period of time.
-To get crusted-on bits of food off the pan, pour in a generous about of kosher salt into the pan and use a dry cloth or paper towel to wipe the salt around the pan and dislodge food scraps.
+More damaging to a cast-iron pan than any amount of soap is having water soak in it for a long period of time.
+To get crusted-on bits of food off the pan, pour a generous amount of kosher salt into the pan and use a dry cloth or paper towel to wipe the salt around the pan to help dislodge food scraps.
 Don’t allow a lot of time to go by between cleaning the pan and re-seasoning it.
-Do the cleaning and re-seasoning at the same time when dinner is finished.
+Do the cleaning and re-seasoning at the same time right after dinner is finished.

-Myth 3: Seasoning a pan at the beginning is a whole lot of work.
+Myth 3: Seasoning a pan takes a lot of hard work.

 An emphasis is always placed on correctly seasoning a brand new cast-iron pan.
-“My advice for seasoning is to just cook the things you normally cook,” says López-Alt.
-“Don’t take all these extra steps to season your pan—just sauté in it.”
-To re-season after cooking, rinse with water (and soap, if necessary) before placing on high heat on the stovetop so the water evaporates.
+“My advice for seasoning is to just cook the things you normally cook,” said López-Alt.
+“Don’t take all these extra steps to season your pan — just saute in it.”
+To re-season after cooking, rinse with water (and soap, if necessary) before placing it on high heat on the stovetop so the water evaporates.
 Then, carefully rub it down entirely (handle and bottom of the pan included!) with whatever oil that’s on hand using a paper towel.

-Myth 4: Cast iron pans heat evenly, so you don’t need to warm up the pan as long.
+Myth 4: Cast iron pans heat evenly, so you don’t need to warm them up for a long time.

-Using a metal spatula to flip eggs or a metal scraper for hamburgers is fine as long as you aren’t really deliberately scraping it.
-López-Alt says the seasoning is resilient and can handle the tiny nudges from metal utensils.
+Using a metal spatula to flip eggs or a metal scraper for hamburgers is fine as long as you aren’t deliberately scraping at the pan itself.
+López-Alt said the seasoning is resilient and can handle the tiny nudges and dings from metal utensils.

 Myth 6: Handle your cast-iron pan with kid gloves.

 As a whole, we’re being far too sensitive toward the mighty cast-iron pan.
-“Go to an antique store, and you’ll see cast-iron pans that are 100 years old,” says López-Alt.
+“Go to an antique store, and you’ll see cast-iron pans that are 100 years old,” said López-Alt.
 “It’s not a delicate flower but rather as tough of a material as you can get.”
-There are only two ways to really screw up a cast-iron pan.
-1) Not rubbing it down with oil before storing it after use and 2) Getting it very hot and then dumping water into it which can form cracks.
+There are only two ways to really screw up a cast-iron pan: the first is not rubbing it down with oil before storing it after use and the second?
+Getting it very hot and then dumping water into it which can form cracks in the skillet.

-Want to upgrade the cast iron pan you already have?
-Or looking to get started in the wonderful world of cast iron cooking?
-Below are the three best-selling cast iron pans on Amazon.
+Want to upgrade the cast-iron cookware you already have?
+Or are you looking to get a collection started?
+Below are the three best-selling cast-iron pans on Amazon.